This is a translated version of an article originally published on dtf.ru

 Mobile games market overview

 “Games” is the most popular and the most downloaded app category.

 Mobile games occupy the leading positions not only in terms of the number of downloads and money spent by users within apps but also in terms of gaming industry advertising budgets.
 And if there’s money, there are going to be scammers.
 Let’s take a closer look at the way ZiMAD deals with fraud (a type of scam involving buying advertisement and user engagement) and what we have accomplished.

 Starting January 2019, our company switched to using an anti-fraud solution Scalarr, which is based on machine learning and Big Data.

 How the fraud changed overtime

-Over the course of the next three months of our partnership the anti-fraud Scalarr solution detected 151000 fraud installments, of which 95% have to do with different types of attribution fraud: click spam, click injections.
+Over the course of the next three months of our partnership, the anti-fraud Scalarr solution detected 151000 fraud installments, of which 95% have to do with different types of attribution fraud: click spam, click injections.
 Bots and device farms stood at 3%, smart bots that emulated the game level progress and even made fake purchases in the app — at 2%.

 89% of the attribution fraud had to do with click injections.
-In this care the scammers used click injections to make their traffic more realistic.
+In this case, the scammers used click injections to make their traffic more realistic.
 And, hence these are stolen organic installments that tend to imitate real users, the scammers reduce the risks.